Iris Koh: Legal issues

 In January 2022, the Ministry of Health filed a police report against Koh after she reportedly encouraged members of Healing the Divide to "overwhelm on-site medical staff with questions" at vaccination centres on 27 December 2021.

 As of 9 May 2024, one of the charges was dismissed, and five new charges were handed to her by the courts, for instigating her followers to harass doctors and to obstruct workers at the Ministry of Health (MOH) and the Ministry of Social and Family Development (MSF) from performing their duties during the pandemic.
 Koh now has a total of 14 charges against her.

 In 2023, Koh and M.Ravi were investigated by the police for allegedly violating the rule against social media posts during the cooling off period of the 2023 Singaporean presidential election after they were reported by the Singapore Elections Department for posting videos "intended to promote or prejudice the electoral success of a candidate or to otherwise enhance or prejudice the standing of a candidate".

 The Cooling Off Day is a campaign silence period where campaigning and election advertising are prohibited to "let voters reflect rationally on various issues raised at an election before going to the polls."

 Koh and her husband have mounted several cases against people or entities for alleged defamation.
 One of the targets of the defamation lawsuits committed suicide, accusing Koh and her husband of targeting average Singaporeans with lawsuits to drain their financial resources, which resulting in the deceased's financial ruin after multiple lawsuits from them led to ballooning legal fees and severe psychological and physical toll.
 This led to former Nominated Member of Parliament, Calvin Cheng raising concerns about the need to relook at the legal system to prevent exploitation of a system that disadvantaged people with no time and limited financial resources.

 On 25 September 2024, Koh and her husband were ordered to pay the Health Sciences Authority (HSA) $12,000 after the courts found that the couple had abused the court's process in their Judicial Review filing against the HSA, determining that the couple's application disclosed no reasonable cause of action, and were seeking "an academic or hypothetical interpretation of the law" over an investigation that had already been completed.

 On 3 December 2024, a district court dismissed a case brought on by the couple in an attempt to ask Cheng to remove what they claimed to be a defamatory post, as well as damages.
 The court instead found in favour of Cheng and order the couple to pay Cheng costs of S$10,500.
+In February 2025, Koh and her husband faced a writ of seizure after they failed to pay legal costs from their failed defamation suit against Cheng.